 Still, short of spending thousands on a dedicated Pono or Astell & Kern music player, this is the best portable sound around.

 OK, here’s where things are going to get geeky.
 Apologies in advance, non-camera fans.

-The V30 takes the dual camera setup from the G6 and gives it an upgrade, upping the main sensor’s resolution to 16MP, and giving it an extra-wide f/1.6 aperture - something you won’t find in any other smartphone.
+The V30 takes the dual camera setup from the G6 and upgrades it, boosting the main sensor’s resolution to 16MP and giving it an extra-wide f/1.6 aperture.
+Only Huawei’s Mate 10 Pro comes close to matching it.

 The G6 was the last major phone to arrive with a Snapdragon 821, and while it was hardly a slouch, as soon as the rest of the world stepped up to the Snapdragon 835, it felt out of date.

 That’s not a problem for the V30 - it’s got Qualcomm’s latest and greatest silicon under the skin, with eight cores ticking along at a healthy pace to keep your apps running smoothly, game frame rates high and Android stutter-free.
 4GB of RAM is onboard for multitasking, too.

 Everything feels snappy and responsive, with even demanding 3D games like XCOM: Enemy Within playing smoothly at the native QHD+ resolution.
 You won’t be missing out on power if you opt for LG this time around.

 Storage is more complicated.
 In the UK we get the standard V30, which has 64GB of on-board storage and a microSD slot for adding more later, should you run out.
 There’s also the V30+, which doubles that capacity to 128GB, but a microSD card will cost you significantly less cash.